buildingblocks/BuildingBlocks.DD4T.MarkupModels/README.md

 Options available on all attributes:

  * SchemaFieldName (string)
-  * This is mandatory and is the first argument in the attribute’s constructor.
-It indicates which field to look for on the IComponent’s fields (or metadata fields) collection
+  * This is mandatory and is the first argument in the attributeï¿½s constructor.
+It indicates which field to look for on the IComponentï¿½s fields (or metadata fields) collection
  * IsMetadata (bool)
   * Indicates the code should look in the MetadataFields collection rather than the Fields collection
  * InlineEditable (bool)